This Changed How We Live at 8,150 Feet

 Because once the work got easier… life got bigger.

-Now we’re not burning all our energy just getting into position.
-We’re arriving ready — to ski, to explore, to actually enjoy the mountain we live on.
+We’re not burning all our energy just trying to keep up anymore.
+We’re arriving with something left—ready to ski, to explore, to actually enjoy the mountain we live on.

-Paired with the Ski-Doo Expedition 900 ACE Turbo R, this setup has proven itself in deep snow, steep terrain, and heavy hauling conditions that used to slow us down.
+Paired with the Ski-Doo Expedition 900 ACE Turbo R, this setup has proven itself in deep snow, steep terrain, and heavy hauling conditions that used to hold us back.

-What used to limit us… now drives us.
+What used to limit us… now drives us forward.

 Something Else Changed Too